nftstorage/nft.storage/packages/client/README.md

 main()
 ```

 The client uses ESM modules.
-If running from Node.js, either name your script `index.mjs` or use `npm init` to create a new `package.json` file in your project directory and add `"type": "module",` to it.
+If running from Node.js, either name your script `index.mjs` or name it `index.js` _and_ use `npm init` to create a new `package.json` file in your project directory, adding `"type": "module",` to it.

 For more examples please see the [API documentation](https://nftstorage.github.io/nft.storage/client/) or the [examples directory in the project repository][examples directory], which contains sample projects for both [browsers][examples.browser] and [Node.js][examples.node].